-You may find a Network Provider by using BCBSVT's Find-a-Doctor tool at www.bcbsvt.com.
+You may find a Network Provider by using Blue Cross's Find-a-Doctor tool at www.bluecrossvt.org/find-doctor.
 Select BCBSVT Network Providers from the drop-down menu.
-You may also get a directory of Network Providers from your Group Benefits Manager or from BCBSVT customer service.
+You may also get a directory of Network Providers from your Group Benefits Manager or from Blue Cross customer service.
 Providers must be in Network in order for their services to be Covered.
 Your Plan does not provide benefits if you do not use a Network Provider.
 See Choosing a Provider in Chapter One.

 Out-of-Network Provider: a Provider that does not meet the definition of a Network Provider.
-Your Plan does not provide benefits if you use an Out-of-Network Providerand Prior Approval is not granted.
+Your Plan does not provide benefits if you use an Out-of-Network Provider and Prior Approval is not granted.
 See Out-of-Network Providers in Chapter One.